xrdocs/ncs5500/_tutorials/mdb-ncs5700.md

 Then in the subsequent release we started supporting native mode with all LCs on a modular NCS5500 being Jericho2(ncs57) for higher scale than the compatible mode.
 We supported both base and scale variants of Jericho2 LCs with custom scale profiles.

-And in the next release(73x) we had the MDB infra developed in the XR software and introduced default profiles with higher scale.
+And in the next release(73x) we had the MDB infra developed in the IOS-XR software and introduced default profiles with higher scale.
 They were balanced (for base systems) and balanced-SE (for scale systems).
 And we made these as default profiles on the new SoC (system on chip) routers which were released in 73x.
 Please note the balanced/balanced-SE profiles were enabled by default and were not user configurable